-UMAM Polygon V, Management Unit 2 consists of 163.88 acres of fire suppressed shrub dominated hydric pine flatwoods that have been restored to a hydric pine flatwood.
+UMAM Polygon V, Management Unit 2 consists of 163.88 acres of fire suppressed shrub dominated hydric pine flatwoods that were restored to a hydric pine flatwood.
 The overstory was dominated by a near impenetrable shrub layer and absent herbaceous layer.
-Reclamation activities within this polygon included removal of shrub overstory utilizing a Gyro-Trac followed treatment with selective herbicides, re-introduction of fire, and planting wiregrass plugs on 3' centers.
+Reclamation activities within this polygon included removal of shrub overstory utilizing a Gyro-Trac followed by treatment with selective herbicides, re-introduction of fire, and planting wiregrass plugs on 3' centers.
 Two transects, 6 and 7 were established within the hydric pine flatwoods restoration.
 Baseline monitoring in 2006 indicated 14 species in Transect 6 and 16 species in Transect 7.
 Seven of the species identified were shrubs.

-During the 2019 monitoring, 22 and 18 species were observed within Transect 6 and 7, respectively, slightly lower for Transect 6 and an increase of one species for Transect 7.
-Hydric pine flatwood species dominated both transects.
-Shrub cover was 3.4 percent for Transect 6 and 8.9 percent for Transect 7.
-Transect 7 shrubs will be treated in 2020 to reduce cover.
-Vegetative cover exceeds 90 percent for each transect.

 During the 2020 monitoring, 18 and 16 species were observed within Transect 6 and 7, respectively, lower for Transect 6 and Transect 7.
 Hydric pine flatwood species dominated both transects.
 Shrub cover was 1.0 percent for Transect 6 and 4.3 percent for Transect 7, a reduction from the previous year.
+Vegetative cover was 75 percent for transect 6 and 89.5 for Transect 7.

-Vegetative cover was 75 percent for transect 6 and 89.5 for Transect 7 (Table 9, 10, Figure 21 and 22).
+During the 2021 monitoring, 31 and 24 species were observed within Transect 6 and 7.
+Hydric pine flatwood species dominated both transects.
+Shrub cover was 1.5 percent for Transect 6 and 1.8 percent for Transect 7, a reduction from the previous year.
+Vegetative cover was 96.4 percent for transect 6 and 92.9 for Transect 7 (Table 9, 10, Figure 21 and 22).

 The restoration activities for UMAM V, Management Unit 2 were completed by 2007.
 Fire was introduced in 2005.
 A Gyro-Trac shrub reduction was initiated in April 2007 and completed in August 2008.
 Baseline data from the 2006 monitoring event showed 100 percent cover of shrubs for both sites.
-Herbicide treatments conducted for three years along with burns every two years have successfully reduced the shrub cover to less than 2 percent.
-Despite extensive wiregrass planting, cover remains low and survival has been significantly reduced by prolonged flooding.
-A total of 105 species were observed within the hydric pine flatwood adjacent to Dry Pond from pedestrian transects, a significant increase from the two-herbaceous species recorded during the baseline documentation.
+Herbicide treatments conducted for three years along with burns every two years successfully reduced the shrub cover to less than 2 percent.
+In 2019 annual burns were implemented.
+A total of 114 species were observed within the hydric pine flatwood adjacent to Dry Pond from pedestrian transects, a significant increase from the two-herbaceous species recorded during the baseline documentation